Gluten Free Eggnog Coffee Cake

 For the crumb cake:

-• In the bowl of a food processor, pulse together the almond flour, oat flour, coconut flour, salt, 1/2 teaspoon cinnamon, nutmeg, and brown sugar until combined.
+• In the bowl of a food processor, pulse together 1¼ cup almond flour, ¼ cup oat flour, 3 Tablespoons coconut flour, ⅓ cup light brown sugar, ⅛ teaspoon salt, 1/2 teaspoon cinnamon (save the rest of the 3/4 teaspoon cinnamon for later), and 1/2 teaspoon nutmeg until combined.

-• Add the oil and pulse until well combined.
+• Add 1/4 cup canola oil or avocado oil and pulse until well combined.
 Transfer this mixture to a large bowl and set aside.

-• For the topping, return ½ c of the flour mixture to the food processor.
+• For the topping, return ½ cup of the flour mixture to the food processor.

-• Add the pecans and additional 1/4 teaspoon cinnamon, and pulse a couple of times to combine and form loose crumbs.
+• Add ½ cup chopped pecans and the remaining 1/4 teaspoon cinnamon, and pulse a couple of times to combine and form loose crumbs.

 • Pour batter into the prepared pan.
 Sprinkle the pecan crumb mixture evenly over the top of the batter.

-• Bake for 35-40 minutes.
+• Bake at 325°F for 35-40 minutes.
 A toothpick inserted in the middle should come out clean, and it will not jiggle in the middle.

 • Cool the cake completely, and drizzle with the eggnog drizzle.